-Roast Chicken Recipe makes a juicy roasted chicken with an old fashioned sage chicken dressing.
-Also included is How To Stuff and Truss the bird.
+Roast Chicken Recipe makes a juicy, delicious, roasted chicken with old fashioned sage dressing.

 This is a safety method to assure even temperature inside and out of the bird while thawing.

 When thawed, remove the wrappers, wash them under running warm water and discard.
 This is also a safety practice.

 If chicken legs are closed together with a plastic band or wire, remove them and discard.

 Remove giblets from C, wash them thoroughly, and store in the refrigerator until ready to cook separately.

 Wash the whole chicken under running tap water until water runs clear.
 (Can also wash in a large bowl of water, changing it out several times.)